Auto Flush Systems

 Performance Standards

-Autonomous system-controlled flushing extends beyond user-activated operation.
-It refers to programmed or sensor-informed flushing strategies designed to manage water quality risks within premise plumbing systems.
-These strategies address conditions such as water stagnation, disinfectant decay, temperature stratification, microbial amplification, and Legionella proliferation.
+Autonomous system-controlled flushing goes beyond user-activated operation.
+It refers to scheduled, programmed, or sensor-informed flushing strategies designed to manage water-quality risks within premise plumbing systems.

-Such approaches are increasingly incorporated into formal building water management programs.
-They are particularly relevant in intermittently occupied buildings, seasonal-use facilities, healthcare environments, and large or complex plumbing networks where maintaining water quality requires systematic intervention rather than reliance on occupant usage patterns.
+This approach is increasingly connected with formal building water management programs.
+It is especially relevant in intermittently occupied buildings, seasonal-use properties, healthcare environments, and large or complex plumbing networks where water quality cannot depend only on normal occupant use.

 Public Health and Technical Guidance